iasna/nodebb-indexer-for-openai/README.md

 # nodebb-indexer-for-openai
-There python script that reads nodebb portal by consuming read APIs  and creates a FAISS vector store database by using langchain
+This project contains python scripts one crawls nodebb portal by consuming read APIs, other one creates a FAISS vector store database by using langchain.